Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 - Find Transcription Jobs: Many transcription platforms hire beginners, including Rev, TranscribeMe, and GoTranscript.

-How Much Do Transcribers Make?
+How Much Do Transcribers Earn?

 Nowadays, transcriptionist salaries depend on your chosen field, the hours you’re willing to commit, and how fast you can type.
-Beginner transcribers earn around $11 per audio hour.
+Beginner transcribers earn around $11 per hour.

 Once you gain enough experience and improve your transcription skills, you can make up to $75,000 annually.